artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 In this section, I practice using SQL's window function dense_rank to rank Nike's performance by trading volume and then limiting the results to 23.

-In my stock.ticker table, the id of Nike happened to be 23.
+In my stock.ticker table, the id of Nike happens to be 23.
 What's the big deal with no. 23?
-Aside from 23 being a prime number, retired basketball player Michael Jordan wore no. 23 (yes, he did have a short fling with no.45).
+Aside from 23 being a prime number, retired basketball player Michael Jordan wore no. 23 (Trivia: He had a short fling with number 45).
 To those too young to know who Michael Jordan is, he is the name behind Nike's Jordan Brand.

-Here is David Rubinstein's brief and terrific [interview](https://www.bloomberg.com/news/videos/2017-06-28/the-david-rubenstein-show-phil-knight-video) with Nike CEO Phil Knight.
+My arbitrary reason for adding Nike to this tutorial's portfolio came from watching David Rubinstein's brief and terrific [interview](https://www.bloomberg.com/news/videos/2017-06-28/the-david-rubenstein-show-phil-knight-video) with Nike CEO Phil Knight.

 ```SQL
 SELECT dense_rank() OVER (ORDER BY volume DESC) AS rank,